Confinement in the tricritical Ising model: Semi-classical meson spectra in the tricritical Ising model

 \subsection{Confinement in the RSOS $\mathcal{A}_3$ model induced by the thermal perturbation}

 It is worth to underline that the perturbation of the tricritical Ising model by its subleading magnetisation operator

 is integrable and describes the scaling limit of the dilute RSOS $\mathcal{A}_3$ lattice model \cite{2002JPhA...35.1597S}.
 The dynamics is independent of the sign of $h'$, which we choose positive for definiteness.
-In this case the quantum field theory (\ref{suuub}) has two {\em inequivalent} ground states $\ket{0}$ and $\ket{1}$, and the fundamental excitations of the model are the kinks $|K_{01}(\theta)\rangle$, $|K_{10}(\theta)\rangle$ and $|K_{11}(\theta)\rangle$ where the underline indices correspond to the vacua interpolated by the kinks.
-Notice the absence from the spectrum of the state $|K_{00}(\theta)\rangle$, a fact which further confirms the inequivalence of the two vacua.
-The two-kink scattering amplitudes $S_{ac}^{bd}(\theta_1-\theta_2)$ describing the processes
+In this case the quantum field theory (\ref{suuub}) has two {\em inequivalent} ground states $\ket{0}$ and $\ket{1}$: the fundamental excitations of the model are the kinks $|\widetilde{K}_{01}(\theta)\rangle$, $|\widetilde{K}_{10}(\theta)\rangle$ and $|\widetilde{K}_{11}(\theta)\rangle$, where the underline indices correspond to the vacua interpolated by the kinks as shown in Fig. \ref{fig:A3kinks}.
+Notice the absence from the spectrum of the state $|\widetilde{K}_{00}(\theta)\rangle$, a fact which further confirms the inequivalence of the two vacua.